 Review Summary: Maiden utilising a baritone?
 In "The X Factor" they sincerely tried...

 Let’s pretend you have listened to all Maiden’s releases prior and post The X Factor.
 For reasons omitting the obviousness of placement the opener stands out.
-After one hour and eleven minutes has passed you will notice; “Sign of the Cross” is maybe the best song present in this album.
-Another thing you will notice almost instantaneously; this is the one opener out of all Maiden’s discography, which will not get into the first verse of the song within its first minute of playback (not taking into account intros like the Ides of March or Satellite 15).
+After one hour and eleven minutes has passed you will notice that “Sign of the Cross” is maybe the best song present in this album.
+Another thing that you'll notice almost instantaneously: this is the one opener out of all Maiden’s discography, which will not get into the first verse of the song within its first minute of playback (not taking into account intros like the Ides of March or Satellite 15).

-Iron Maiden were always straight ahead in their approach musically.
+Iron Maiden have always been straight ahead in their approach musically.
 None of them were virtuosos on their instruments (except Nicko maybe with regard to classic metal), moreover and similar to the vast majority of rock and metal musicians they lacked the theoretical aspect of musical composition, yet they managed to elevate their cumulative result through simplicity, achieving legendary status within the genre.
 Maybe, because Steve is an inherent workaholic with an ability to focus and along with him, they had two additional non-academic yet talented songwriters in Bruce and Adrian.
-Catchy twin guitar melodies supplementing the riffs, adding harmonic range with the vocals, the trademark gallop of Steve implementing mobility - the kind of a metalers idea about groove if you may- From their early punkish Di’Anno days to the progier later half of the 80s, Maiden delivered by utilising their strong points.
+Catchy twin guitar melodies supplementing the riffs, adding harmonic range with the vocals, the trademark gallop of Steve implementing mobility - the kind of a metalers idea about groove if you may.
+From their early punkish Di’Anno days to the progier later half of the 80s, Maiden delivered by utilising their strong points.
 Popping in each of their albums till 1992 you could tell within the first few seconds, that the record is a Maiden release!
-This is the one album that sounds less Maiden than all, including the following Virtual XI and if you are like me, believing that the X-Factor is better than Virtual XI, you may already have given yourself the answer to - is it always a bad thing to not sound like Maiden?
+This is the one album that sounds less Maiden than all, including the following Virtual XI and if you are like me, believing that the X-Factor ranks higher than Virtual XI, you may already have given yourself the answer to - is it always a bad thing, not to sound like Maiden?

 A way one can realise if someone is a promising singer or not is the following.

-The above approach of - all along now!
-Let's help our vocalist- cannot make an album stand out to my ears, especially when it exceeds the one hour mark… when your vocalist isn’t the best around though, or to cut Blaze a slack; when your vocalist is called to fill the shoes of one named Bruce Dickinson, amidst lack of thorough theoretical and compositional knowledge of how to utilise a baritone… it can make it at least audible.
+The above approach --All along now!
+Let's help our vocalist-- cannot make an album stand out to my ears, especially when it exceeds the one hour mark; when your vocalist isn’t the best around though, or to cut Blaze a slack - when your vocalist is called to fill the shoes of one named Bruce Dickinson... amidst lack of thorough theoretical and compositional knowledge of how to utilise a baritone - it can make it at least audible.